-About the doctors for doctors service and BMA counselling
+About BMA counselling and the doctors for doctors service

 BMA Counselling is staffed by professional telephone counsellors 24 hours a day, 7 days a week.
 They are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
 You can even choose to remain anonymous when you call.